enkitosh/Cmidi/README.md

 midi sequencer for command line

+**NOTE this code is at very early stage, there are no "midi" implementations in this yet, this is mostly graphics and event input from mouse.

 These are very basic notes about the test.cpp file in the /include folder.

     #include "CMidi.h"